 Anyways, we have been paying more attention to the Travelex travel insurance offerings because they have policies (especially concerning medical and evacuations) that are more on par with Travel Guard and Allianz.

-They have had a reputation for catering more towards family travel, which has become important to us since we’ve been bringing our daughter on our waterfalling escapades abroad.
+We’ve also been aware that they have a reputation for catering more towards family travel, which has become important to us since we’ve been bringing our daughter on our waterfalling escapades abroad.

-However, what impressed us most about the Travelex Travel Insurance is that among the major travel insurance companies on the market, they’ve been known to have the highest paid out claims rate (at 94-98% depending on the source).
+However, what impressed us most about the Travelex Travel Insurance is that among the major travel insurance companies we’ve considered, they’ve been known to have the highest paid out claims rate (at 94-98% depending on the source).

 That’s not bad considering we’ve seen their medical expense coverage (our primary motivation for getting travel insurance in the first place) is similar to that of Allianz.